 Using to much leverage

 Nobody makes a long-term profit on financial markets with just pure luck.
 You need to understand that it’s not just a 50/50 percent coin toss.
-You need time, and room for mistakes in order to learn how to make money using any of the CFD trading platforms.
+You need time, and room for mistakes in order to learn how to make money using any of the trading platforms.

 Trading with no plan